vbrandl/vbrandl.net/content/post/bind9-api.md

 I manage most of my domains using my own nameservers, running [BIND9][18] on two Debian VPS located in Italy (master) and France (slave).
-Until now, I've been changing the DNS records by SSHing into the machine and editing the zonefile by hand.
+Until now, I've been changing the DNS records by SSHing into the machine and editing the zone file by hand.
 This worked fine since I rarely needed to change any DNS records.
 Then earlier this year, [Let's Encrypt][0] put the ACME v2 endpoint into production which allows users to obtain wildcard certificates using the DNS challenge.
 This put me into a situation where I needed to create, update and delete DNS records automatically.

 <!-- more -->